 More coined the word "utopia", a name he gave to an ideal, imaginary land whose political system he described in his famous 1516 book of the same name.
 The book was a forerunner of the utopian literary genre, and has been claimed by some modern Socialists as key in the early development of Socialist ideas.

-Thomas More was born on 7 February 1478 in London, England, the the sole surviving son of Sir John More (a prominent judge) and Agnes Granger (or Grainger or Graunger).
-As a youth, he served as a page in the household of Archbishop Morton, who predicted that More would become a "marvellous man".
+Thomas More was born on 7 February 1478 in London, England, the sole surviving son of Sir John More (a prominent judge) and Agnes Granger (or Grainger or Graunger).
+As a youth, he served as a page in the household of Archbishop Morton, who predicted that More would become a "marvelous man".
 More went on to study at Oxford under Thomas Linacre and William Grocyn.

 Around 1494, More returned to London to study law, was admitted to Lincoln's Inn in 1496, and became a barrister in 1501.
 Even while studying to be a lawyer, he subjected himself to the discipline and the monastic life of the Carthusian monks at a nearby monastery, and the prayer, fasting, and penance habits stayed with him for the rest of his life.
 However, his sense of duty to serve his country in the field of politics won out over both law and the church, and he entered Parliament in 1504.

 In 1505, at the age of 27, More married his first wife, the 17 year old Jane Colt.
-Their marriage was a happy one, and they bore four children: Margaret (Meg, his favourite, who later married William Roper), Elizabeth (Beth, who married William Daunce), Cicely (Cecy, who married Giles Heron) and John (Jack).
+Their marriage was a happy one, and they bore four children: Margaret (Meg, his favorite, who later married William Roper), Elizabeth (Beth, who married William Daunce), Cicely (Cecy, who married Giles Heron) and John (Jack).
 In addition, they adopted an orphan girl, Margaret Giggs.
 He was a very devoted father and, unusually for the era, he educated his daughters as he did his son, saying that women were just as intelligent as men (and taking particular pride in his eldest daughter Meg's achievements).